 There are two major kinds of broken video files.

 While recording, a camera writes video data through to storage, but keeps indices and metadata in memory, flushing that at the end of a recorded file.
 If something bad happens, all the collected indices and metadata are lost.
 Such video file is not valid and cannot be played back.
 Most likely we could successfully restore these files up to the point that has been actually written to the media file last.

-The second case is when a valid video file has been removed from the media, or a media had been formatted, and then restored.
-The file might have a correct name and size, but cannot be played back.
-Unfortunately, in the majority of cases such "restored" file contains random data and cannot be recovered.
+Case 2.
+A valid video file has been removed from the media, or a media had been formatted, and then restored.
+The deleted and then restored file might have a correct name and size, but this video file is also unplayable.
+Unfortunately, in the majority of cases such recovered file contains random data and cannot be repaired.

 A video file that you upload gets recovered automatically.
-No human being is involved in this process and no one would be watching your video on our end.
+No human being is involved in the data recovery process and no one would be watching your video on our end.
 You can see if everything has been recovered well by checking few screenshots in the original resolution and a complete video at the lower resolution and lower bit rate (don't worry, once done you will download the restored video file with the original resolution and bit rate).

 Please login if you have an account with us, or sign up for a free account.